gicentre/litvis/documents/tutorials/introduction/intro1.md

 ````

 provides a fenced block of code between a pair of ` ``` ` lines where `elm` indicates the code will be written in the [elm language](http://elm-lang.org) and the `{l=hidden}` prevents this particular block of code from being displayed in the formatted output pane.
-The code itself just imports the module `VegaLite` from [elm-vega](http://package.elm-lang.org/packages/gicentre/elm-vega/latest) so we can use it later on in the litvis document.
+The code itself just imports the module `VegaLite` from [elm-vega 3.0](https://package.elm-lang.org/packages/gicentre/elm-vega/3.0.1) so we can use it later on in the litvis document.

 The header and hidden import code block are commonly used at the start of litvis documents to set things up nicely, so can usually just be copied from from one document to the next.